Some results on homogeneous locally nilpotent $R$-derivations on $R[X,Y,Z]$: Appendix

 Hence for some polynomial $P \in k^{[3]}$ and $n \in \mathbb{N} \cup \{0\}$.
 Evaluating \eqref{fgen} at $X=0,$ we get

 But in \eqref{fgen1}, the R.H.S is of even degree where L.H.S is of odd degree.
 Hence we get a contradiction.

-Hence we get that $D$ can not be of type-$(2,d+1)$ for $d=1,2,3$.\\
+Hence we get that $D$ can not be of type-$(2,d+1)$ for $d=1,2,3$.

-Now suppose $D$ be an LND of type-$(3,3)$.
-That means $A=ker(D)=k[F,G]$ where $F$, $G$ both are homogeneous polynomials of degree $3$ and $d=3$.
-If $H$ be a homogeneous local silce of degree $l$, then $DH$ is a homogeneous element of $A$ of degree $l+3$.
-As $ker(D)$ is generated by $F$ and $G$, which are homogeneous of degree 3, we have $l+3=3s$ for some positive integer $s$.
+Now suppose $D$ be an lnd of type-$(3,3)$.
+That means $A=\ker(D)=k[F,G]$ where $F$, $G$ both are homogeneous polynomials of degree $3$ and $d=3$.
+If $H$ is a homogeneous local slice of degree $l$, then $DH$ is a homogeneous element of $A$ of degree $l+3$.
+As $\ker(D)$ is generated by $F$ and $G$, which are homogeneous of degree 3, we have $l+3=3s$ for some positive integer $s$.
 Therefore $l=3(s-1)$.
-But then by the Slice Theorem, we have
+But then by \thref{localslice}, we have